 - While a UK representative is relatively straightforward in terms of the representative's location, non-EU organisations will need to assess carefully when choosing where to appoint their EU representative.

 - Representatives should be located in a jurisdiction in which there are individuals whose data is being processed, but if the individuals are located in multiple countries the organisation will need to make a choice about where to appoint them.
-In many cases this will not be an obvious choice and a business and legal analysis will be needed to assess where a representative can most effectively fulfill their role.
+In many cases this will not be an obvious choice and a business and legal analysis will be needed to assess where a representative can most effectively fulfil their role.

 - If an organisation processes data from individuals in multiple EU countries, the representative must remain easily accessible to the individuals in all those countries, and must be able to communicate in the language used by the individuals and supervisory authorities of each of those countries.

-An outsourced representative with an international presence will make it easier to have a representative easily accessible to individuals and supervisory authorities in different countries, with the language skills required to communicate with them.
+An outsourced representative with an international presence will make it easier to have a representative easily accessible to individuals and supervisory authorities in different countries, with the language skills required to communicate with them

 Flowchart for EU/UK reps